FullStackTypeScriptCourse/course_material/02_node_express/ExpressErrorHandling.md

 ### Express Error Handling
-- you need tou have completed the `Express Basic Basic` and `Express Routes` Exercise before you can start this part.
+- ⚠ ⚠ You need tou have completed the `Express Basic Basic` and `Express Routes` Exercise before you can start this part.
-- before you start the exercise, read the `Èxpress Error Handling` section in the `TypeScript && Expess Resources` on Moodle.
+- ⚠ ⚠ Before you start the exercise, read the `Èxpress Error Handling` section in the `TypeScript && Expess Resources` on Moodle.

-- Error handling in Express is done through the use of middleware.
+Error handling in Express is done through the use of middleware.
 The error-handling middleware is defined with four arguments: (err, req, res, next).
 For example:

 ```js
 app.use(function (err, req, res, next) {